pgoddard10/IoT-Challenge-1/README.md

 ## Game Play
 The table below takes you through the sequence of events possible within the game.
 The Micro:Bit LED matrix is only 5x5 and the scrolling text can be frustrating for the user.
-With this in mind, the game play mostly uses single characters to display messages to the user.
+With this in mind, the gameplay mostly uses single characters to display messages to the user.
 This table explains what those characters mean and what user input is available when displayed.

 | Order              | What is displayed | What this means                                          | User Interaction                                                                     |